The 50th Anniversary of The Godfather

 When Pacino came to screen test for the part, he hadn’t memorized the scene, causing Puzo to pull his initial support for the novice actor.
 Ultimately, Pacino won over casting director Fred Roos by agreeing to do the part for only $35,000.

-Pacino's role in The Godfather ended up being so extraordinary, it’s often credited with launching his career from virtual obscurity to stardom.
+FUN FACT #3: Pacino's role in The Godfather ended up being so extraordinary, that it’s often credited with launching his career from virtual obscurity to stardom.
 Pacino was so adept at portraying a ruthless Italian mobster that it won him roles in the 1983 production of Scarface.

 James Caan as Sonny Corleone

-According to Caan, one of his inspirations for Sonny’s brash, chaotic nature was insult-comedian Don Rickles.
-Oftentimes, Caan became so wrapped up in his character, he’d randomly improvise his lines.
+According to Caan, one of his inspirations for Sonny’s brash, chaotic nature was insult comedian Don Rickles.
+Oftentimes, Caan became so wrapped up in his character, that he’d randomly improvise his lines.
 Frequently, Coppola would keep these ad-libs in the film's final edits.
-Among these was Caan’s ad lib of the phrase “bada bing.
+Among these was Caan’s ad-lib of the phrase “bada bing.”

 Sadly, James Caan recently passed away.
 He died at Ronald Reagan UCLA Medical Center in Los Angeles on July 6, 2022, at the age of 82.
 His passing was caused by a heart attack resulting from a long-standing battle with coronary artery disease.
 Some of his most notable roles include Brian Piccolo in Brian’s Song, Walter Hobbs in Elf, and, of course, Sonny Corleone in The Godfather.